mckenzielee/Qi-Docs/docs/Qi_Types.rst

 The SdsTypeProperty’s identifier follows the same rules as the SdsType’s identifier.

 IsKey is a Boolean value used to identify the SdsType’s Key.
 A Key defined by more than one Property is called a compound key.
+The maximum number of Properties that can define a compound key is three.

 In a compound key, each Property that is included in the Key is specified as IsKey.
 The Order field defines the precedence of fields applied to the Index.

 The Value field is used for properties that represent a value.
 An example of a property with a value is an enum’s named constant.
 When representing an enum in a SdsType, the SdsType’s Properies collection defines the enum’s constant list.
-The SdsTypeProperty’s Identifier represents the constant’s name and the SdsTypeProperty’s Value represents the constant’s value.
+The SdsTypeProperty’s Identifier represents the constant’s name and the SdsTypeProperty’s Value represents the constant’s value (see the enum State definitions below).

 InterpolationModeOverride is assigned when the Property of the event should be interpolated in a specific way that differs from the InterpolationMode of the SdsType.
 InterpolationModeOverride is only applied to a Property